First Blog about My First Blog — on display

 Common examples: <span>, <a>, <strong>, <img>

 Inline elements flow with the text around them — they sit side by side, like words in a sentence.
-The moment the line runs out of space, they wrap to the next line.
+When the line runs out of space, they wrap to the next line.

-Here's the important part that people always forget:
+Here's the part that catches people off guard:

 span {